-Tutoring students in Tel Aviv children's home Over the past several years, our Tel Aviv team members have developed a strong partnership with the Achuzat Sara Children's Home.
-The majority of employees in Tel Aviv have volunteered and participated in Children's Home programmes and events.
-Examples have ranged from providing transitional classes for newly arrived children to renovating the home's library, creating a computer room for technical education and a stream of smaller projects, from landscaping to sporting events.
-Two recent programme highlights: 'How to be an Independent Woman', a programme for girls aged 17 to 18, led by the women on our Tel Aviv team and focused on topics such as selfperception, dreams and career development, financial education and self-defence; and a programme for boys aged 12 to 14, led by the men on our team, to mentor the students on education, growing up and taking responsibility.
-When COVID-19 postponed many activities, we worked to support the children who remained at the school, unable to go home to families.
+Tutoring students in Tel Aviv children's home

+Over the past several years our Tel Aviv team members have developed a strong partnership with the Achuzat Sara Children's Home.
+The majority of employees in Tel Aviv have volunteered and participated in Children's Home programs and events.
+Examples have ranged from providing transitional classes for newly arrived children to renovating the home's library, creating a computer room for technical education, and a stream of smaller projects from landscaping to sporting events.
+Two recent program highlights: "How to be an Independent Woman," a program for girls 17-18, led by the women on our Tel Aviv team and focused on topics such as selfperception, dreams and career development, financial education and self-defense; and a program for boys 12-14, led by the men on our team to mentor the students on education, growing up and taking responsibility.
+When COVID-19 postponed many activities, we worked to support the children who remained at the school unable to go home to families.
 Our efforts included purchasing equipment, games, creative materials and occasional food and treats for the children, as well as gifts for the staff who took care of the children during those tough weeks.

-India community engagement Throughout the year, our colleagues in India seek ways to support their communities and help those in need.
-Their corporate citizenship commitment includes literacy and education initiatives in science, technology, engineering and maths (STEM), entrepreneurship and skillsbased education programmes. - Pitney Bowes volunteers provided career guidance and emotional literacy sessions to children and youth in collaboration with Manthan NGO. - Pitney Bowes volunteers from Pune conducted technology sessions for Our business practices Our people Clients and suppliers Community Our COVID-19 response Year 9 students from Bhatkya Vimukta Jati Shikshan Sanstha and educated them about good health and hygiene to celebrate World Literacy Day.
+India community engagement

+Throughout the year, our colleagues in India seek ways to support their communities and help those in need.
+Their corporate citizenship commitment includes literacy and education initiatives in Science, Technology, Engineering and Math (STEM), entrepreneurship, and skillsbased education programs.

+- Pitney Bowes volunteers provided Career Guidance and Emotional Literacy Sessions to children and youth in collaboration with Manthan NGO. - Pitney Bowes volunteers from Pune conducted technology sessions for suppliers eighth graders and educated them about good health and hygiene to celebrate World Literacy Day with students from Bhatkya Vimukta Jati Shikshan Sanstha.